Nikolaj Jacobsen

-Nikolaj Bredahl Jacobsen (born 22 November 1971) is a Danish retired handball wing player and current coach of the Danish national team.
-He was named World Coach of the Year (male teams) in 2021 by IHF.
-He is the first manager for a national team to win three world championships in a row (2019-2023).
+Nikolaj Bredahl Jacobsen (born 22 November 1971) is a Danish professional handball coach and former handballer who is currently the coach of the Danish national team.
+He was named World Coach of the Year in 2019 and 2021 by the IHF.
+He is the first manager of a national team to win four consecutive world championships (2019–2025).

-As a coach, Jacobsen won the 2013 Danish Handball League with Aalborg Håndbold, and led Rhein-Neckar Löwen to back-to-back German Handball-Bundesliga championships in the 2016 and 2017 season.
+As a coach, Jacobsen won the 2013 Danish Handball League with Aalborg Håndbold and led Rhein-Neckar Löwen to back-to-back German Handball-Bundesliga championships in the 2015–16 and 2016–17 seasons.
 He is the first Danish manager to win the German Bundesliga.

-During his playing career, Jacobsen predominantly played as a left wingman, and most prominently represented Danish team GOG Håndbold and German team THW Kiel.
-He won three Danish Handball League championships with GOG, as well as three Handball-Bundesliga championships and two European EHF Cup titles with Kiel.
-Jacobsen played a total 148 games and scored 584 goals for the Denmark men's national handball team from 1991 to 2003, and was named 1993 and 1999 Danish Handball Player of the Year.
-He holds the Danish record for most scored goals in a single international match by 15.
+During his playing career, Jacobsen predominantly played as a left wing and most prominently represented the Danish club GOG Håndbold and the German club THW Kiel.
+He won three Danish Handball League championships with GOG, as well as three Handball-Bundesliga championships and two European EHF Champions League titles with Kiel.
+Jacobsen played 148 games and scored 584 goals for the Denmark men's national handball team from 1991 to 2003, and was named Danish Handball Player of the Year in 1993 and 1999.
+He holds the Danish record for the most goals scored in a single international match, with 15.

 Playing career

 Born in Viborg, Nikolaj Jacobsen moved with his parents to Southern Funen as a child, and began playing handball at the age of 11.
 He was a skilled association football player as well, and was among the most talented Danish youth football players, while also playing for the Denmark youth national handball team.

 Having played youth handball at GOG Håndbold, Nikolaj Jacobsen made his senior debut for the club in 1990, at the age of 18.
 At GOG, Jacobsen played both centre backcourt and left wingman.
-He became known as a highly skilled player, able to score goals with wide variety of shots.
+He became known as a highly skilled player, able to score goals with a wide variety of shots.
 In his second senior year, Jacobsen made his debut for the senior Denmark men's national handball team, under national team coach Anders Dahl-Nielsen.
 Under coach Bent Nyegaard, Jacobsen and GOG won the 1992 Danish Handball League, and the following year, Jacobsen was named Danish Handball Player of the Year.
 He helped GOG win the 1995 and 1996 Danish Handball Leagues, and became top goalscorer of the Danish 1997 season, with 205 goals scored.

 In 1997, at the age of 26, Jacobsen moved to German Handball-Bundesliga team TSV Bayer Dormagen.
-Jacobsen scored 189 goals in 28 Bundesliga matches during the 1998 season, though Bayer Dormagen finished in 14th placed, and were eventually relegated.
+Jacobsen scored 189 goals in 28 Bundesliga matches during the 1998 season, though Bayer Dormagen finished in 14th place, and were eventually relegated.
 However, Jacobsen had caught the attention of reigning Bundesliga champions THW Kiel, and following one year at Bayer Dormagen, he moved on to Kiel.